Understanding Pan-Sharpening via Generalized Inverse: Introduction

-In regard to multi-resolution anaysis(MRA), we have following methods \begin{itemize} \item High pass filtering methods(\cite{chavez1991comparison}): They firstly extract the high-frequency part of the PAN image.
-Then They regard the variance proportion of the valid image pixel value of the MS and Pan as the weight.
-Next, they add the weighted high-frequency part to the up-sampled multispectral and finally achieve pan-sharpening.
-These methods are an interesting trial.
-However, the measurement quantity of the high-frequency part of the Pan image is not transformed to the measurement quantity of the MS image.
-As a result, the fusion performance affected by PAN image pixel scale could be excessively blurred or sharp. \item Wavelet transformation methods(\cite{vivone2013contrast}): They utilize wavelet transformation to extract different frequency parts to implement fusion. \item MTF-GLP-CBD methods(\cite{aiazzi2006mtf}): They first extract the high-frequency part of the PAN image.
-Then they use the quotient of the covariance of low-resolution PAN and MS and the variance of low-resolution PAN to weigh the high-frequency part.
-Finally, they add the weighted high-frequency part to the upsampled MS to obtain the result. \end{itemize} In regard to component substitution(CS) methods, we have following methods, \begin{itemize} \item IHS methods(\cite{carper1990use}): They first extract the intensity, hue, saturate bands of multispectral image.
-Then they utilize high resolution Pan image to replace the intensity band.
-Finally, they recover the image.
-The fusion number of band is limited to three. \item PCA methods(\cite{kwarteng1989extracting}): They first implement principal component decomposition of multispectral image.
-Then they utilize the PAN image to replace the first principle component.
-Then they utilize the inverse transformation to recover the high-resolution image.
-These novel methods are limited by the inconsistency of the spectrum and the object content.
-As a result, the spectrum property could be changed. \item GSA methods(\cite{laben2000process}, \cite{aiazzi2007improving}): They first synthetic PAN by using the up-sampled projected multispectral image.
-Then they calculate the difference between the synthetic PAN and the PAN.
-They use the adaptive parameters to up-recover the difference value in different spectral channels.
-Finally, they add the up-recovered value with the spatial up-sampled multi-spectral image to obtain the high spatial and spectral resolution results. \end{itemize}
+Multi-Resolution Analysis (MRA) methods, also known as spatial methods, decompose the PAN image into multiple scales to extract its spatial information.
+Common decomposition techniques used in Pan-sharpening include Laplacian pyramids, wavelets, curvelets, and contourlets.
+MRA-based fusion offers advantages such as maintaining temporal coherence and spectral consistency, and is robust to aliasing, making it a promising area for future research.
+In regard to multi-resolution analysis(MRA), there are following methods \begin{itemize} \item High pass filtering methods \cite{chavez1991comparison}: Firstly, they extract the high-frequency part of the PAN image.
+Then, they consider the variance proportion of the valid image pixel value of the MS and PAN as the weight.
+Next, they add the weighted high-frequency part to the up-sampled multispectral image and finally achieve Pan-sharpening.
+While these methods represent an interesting trial, the measurement quantity of the high-frequency part of the PAN image is not transformed to the measurement quantity of the MS image.
+Consequently, the fusion performance, affected by the PAN image pixel scale, could be excessively blurred or sharp. \item Wavelet transformation methods\cite{vivone2013contrast}: They utilize wavelet transformation to extract different frequency components for fusion. \item MTF-GLP-HPM-R methods\cite{vivone2017regression}: They use a Generalized Laplacian Pyramid (GLP) with filters that match the Modulation Transfer Function (MTF) and high-pass modulation injection.
+This method also includes an initial step of spectral matching based on regression analysis. \item MTF-GLP-CBD methods\cite{aiazzi2006mtf}: They first extract the high-frequency component of the PAN image.
+Then, they use the quotient of the covariance between the low-resolution PAN and MS and the variance of low-resolution PAN to weight the high-frequency component.
+Finally, they add the weighted high-frequency component to the upsampled MS image to obtain the result. \item MTF-GLP-FS methods\cite{vivone2018full}: They address the estimation of full-resolution injection coefficients for regression-based Pan-sharpening.
+Specifically, they focus on the effective GLP method using MTF-matched filter regression.
+They propose and analyze an iterative algorithm that estimates these coefficients at full scale. \end{itemize}